 I hope that the two of you do turn out to be proven soulmates — over time — and that you do manage to face and overcome anything that love and life hands you.
 I wish you courage and skill to pass the tests of time.

-My book Relationship Tools for Positive Change gives you information about our journey and what we found helps keep love strong and healthy over time — and how to deal with the challenges that come up.
+Based on over 20 years of working with thousands of people to heal their relationships in my marriage retreat, I have written a relationship help book you can download now or get in print.
+My book gives you information about our journey and what we found helps keep love strong and healthy over time — and how to deal with the challenges that come up.